0x41gawor/pdmgr/minikube-dev-env.md

 sudo vi 00-installer-config.yaml
 ```

-> The name of the file can vary.
-It should be one file present under this directory anyway.
+> The name of the file can vary, but it should be only one file present under this directory anyway.

 Switch off the dns under interface belonging to the host network and assign it some IP address.
 Exemplary file below: